vladcc/arexp/README.md

 use the postfix notation and a stack machine, but convert the normal infix expression behind the scenes.
 I did some research and found out that it's easier said than done - postorder traversal of a binary tree works only for fully parenthesized expressions and typing
 (((((5 + 6) * ((10 - (8 / 4)))) + 3) isn't much fun either, but it's a bit better.
 So I figured I'd get the infix expression,
-parethesize it automatically and then parse it into the binary tree.
+parenthesize it automatically and then parse it into the binary tree.
 The algorithm they used in FORTRAN I seemed a good fit - just add the needed ) and ( around the numbers and voila!
 That, as awesome as it is, however, couldn't handle consecutive operators of the same precedence when combined with the tree.
 Or at least I couldn't make it do so.
-The next option was Dijkstra's Shunting Yard, but seemed like an overkill.
+The next option was Dijkstra's Shunting Yard, but that seemed like an overkill.

 So I sat down to think and figured something else out.
 It's very simple, really: parse the expression, perform the operations in order of precedence and replace them with their results.
 If you see a '(', parse the expression between the parentheses recursively (I'm much